alialib/alia/docs/signals.rst

 ..todo:: Add an example of, say, adding two signals and point out how writing to the sum doesn't make sense.

-Signals carry a compile-time property that indicates the direction(s) in which values can flow: read-only, write-only or two-way.
+Signals carry a compile-time property that indicates the direction(s) in which values can flow: read-only, write-only or bidirectional.
 Similarly, when a function takes a signal as a parameter, the function signature will specify the requirements of the signal:

 * **input**: The function may try to read the signal.
 * **output**: The function may try to write to the signal.